 Once this happens, weight gain could be another side effect, especially if you reach for comfort food in tough times.
 In fact, since fibroids can already make you seem bloated, you may not notice this weight gain in the early stages.
 Then, when you do notice you’ve gained weight, it could seem sudden.
 And it could send you searching for a fibroid diagnosis.

 So, can uterine fibroids cause weight gain?
 Directly, these growths aren’t likely to cause weight gain.
 After all, unless they are large, the tumors themselves don’t weigh very much at all.
 (Although, in rare cases, you can develop fibroids that way up to five pounds or so.)
 However, you may still experience other fibroid symptoms.
 In turn, you may find yourself gaining weight.

 Getting a Fibroid Diagnosis

 Of course, you’ll usually notice other symptoms if your tumors are big enough to cause weight gain.
 But even if you don’t, listen to your body.
-If you’re gaining weight, or noticing changes to your belly that you just can’t explain, it’s worth scheduling a consultation with our Houston area fibroid specialists.
+If you’re gaining weight, or noticing changes to your belly that you just can’t explain, it’s worth scheduling a consultation with our Houston and Dallas area fibroid specialists.
 We can help determine if fibroids are causing your weight gain or bloating.
 Then, we’ll help you explore your treatment options, including Uterine Fibroid Embolization, a minimally invasive way to say goodbye to your fibroid symptoms.